shaik1002/biggitlabbomb/doc/user/group/access_and_permissions.md

 As a group Owner, you can prevent any new project membership for all projects in a group, allowing tighter control over project membership.

-For example, if you want to lock the group for an [audit event](../../administration/audit_event_reports.md), you can guarantee that project membership cannot be modified during the audit.
+For example, if you want to lock the group for an [Audit Event](../../administration/audit_event_reports.md), you can guarantee that project membership cannot be modified during the audit.

 If group membership lock is enabled, the group Owner can still: